AlanCoding/editable-venvs/README.md

 - **`config/requirement_files.txt`**: Additional requirements files to install before projects
 - **`config/exclude_for_files.txt`**: Packages to exclude during requirements installation
 - **`config/constraints_for_editable.txt`**: Version constraints to apply during installation
+- **`config/project_settings.json`**: Describes how each individual project should be installed when using `create_project_venv.sh`, including extras, requirement files, and optional Poetry export flags.
+Public automation uses `config-public/project_settings.json`, which includes the `galaxy_ng` split environment while keeping it out of the unified environment.

 ## Environment Variables